Rotten Rock Valley Rock Climbing

 Rotten Rock Valley, notwithstanding the name, is actually a great location with many, many fun routes on typically high-quality rock with sweeping views from atop many of the numerous pinnacles in the area.
 Crack and face climbs are in abundance and lots of bouldering exists as well.

 along it's south edge and and head west skirting rock and brush then head south through rocks passing The Tub as you drop down into the eastern edge of Rotten Rock Valley passing Champagne Rock

-Browse More Classics in Rotten Rock Valley
+Browse More Rock Climbing Classics in Rotten Rock Valley

 Featured Route For Rotten Rock Valley